Understanding the determine-basal logic¶

 glucose= most recent BG

-glucose(most recent BG) and an average of BG values from between 2.5 and 17.5 minutes ago (that average represents what BG levels were approximately 10 minutes ago)
+glucose(most recent BG) and each BG reading from 2.5 to 17.5 minutes ago

-glucose(most recent BG) and an average of BG values from between 17.5 and 42.5 minutes ago (that average represents what BG levels were approximately 30 minutes ago)
+glucose(most recent BG) and each BG reading from 17.5 to 42.5 minutes ago

 Past insulin dosing information, pulled from your pump